-Short-term Loans – These are unsecured loans and you can borrow anything from £100 to £5,000 once credit and identity checks have been run to ascertain how likely you are to repay the loan.
+Short term loans are usually unsecured, and you can borrow anything from £100 to £5,000 once credit and identity checks have been run to ascertain how likely you are to repay the loan.
 They usually have monthly repayments which are structured around your pay schedule lasting anything from three to 36 months – essentially a loan designed to be repaid quickly.

-Unsecured Personal Loans – Although Short-term Loans fall into to the Unsecured Personal Loans category, with this type of loan you can typically borrow anything from £100 to £25,000.
-These loans let you borrow money without having to secure it against any assets such as your car or your house.
+Although Short-term Loans fall into to the Unsecured Personal Loans category, with this type of loan you can typically borrow anything from £100 to £25,000.
+Unsecured loans let you borrow money without having to secure it against any assets such as your car or your house.
 As you’re not providing any kind of guarantee to the lender that they’ll get their money back, they’ll run credit and identity checks to assess how likely you are to repay the loan.

-Secured Loans – is a loan only available to property owners or people who have a mortgage.
+A secured loan is a loan only available to property owners or people who have a mortgage.
 The money is secured against your house, and if you fail to pay, they can use the value of your house to regain the money.
-With these types of loans you can borrow anything from £10,000 to £1,000,000, because lenders are confident that they will get their money back.
+With these types of loans, you can borrow anything from £10,000 to £1,000,000, because lenders are confident that they will get their money back.
 Also, secured loans typically come with low interest rates when compared to unsecured loans because the lender is taking on less financial risk.

-Guarantor Loans - is an unsecured loan where a second person is responsible for paying off the debt if the person who has taken out the loan misses their repayments.
+Guarantor loans are unsecured loans where a second person is responsible for paying off the debt if the person who has taken out the loan misses their repayments.
 This can be an option for those with little credit history or a poor credit rating, who struggle to get accepted for a loan product.
 However, please note you may end up paying more interest the longer your loan term.

 You will be required to pay back the amount that you have borrowed in full with the addition of interest.
 Unfortunately failing to do so does result in penalties and can be damaging.
 Falling behind on your repayments may incur fees and will almost certainly affect your credit score along with your ability to borrow money or make larger purchases in the future.